rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Increased cooking effort for protein.
 Harder for me, since nuts are a common source, and I'm allergic.
 Deciding on limits.
 Eggs?
 Milk?
 Fish?
 Okay to deviate once in a while?
 Nuts.

-1. Bad classroom software, continued.
-Carolyn's  quote "I would say that the first version of the software-based system significantly changed my experience teaching with technology for the better.
-In the classrooms I taught in, it made the technology more reliable and the experience of doing what I wanted to do more uniform across classrooms. // My experience this semester has been rocky, but it's hard for me to isolate whether the source of my problems is the software or the hardware.
-At the same time the software was updated I also started teaching in two completely new classrooms for me--one set up for art (no PC, two screens) and one for music (which seems to have more audio inputs to choose from, in addition to the new options you are writing about with the updated software).
-So this semester has been a little frustrating, but I've usually been able to get things working, other than the first day when I realized I didn't have a PC available and so couldn't get to the teaching files I have on my H: drive.
-The mute screen buttons have worked, the coloring of the projection has been a lot better than in JRC. // I'm not sure why I have fallen into writing my own musing here, but that's my field report from Bucksbaum."
-In contrast, I find less uniformity and less reliability.
-I hate computers.
-And, after that musing, I had yet another bad day.

 1. Feeling maudlin.
 (Reflection on the last few  musings, all of which made me sad - Paul Nossiter, The Joe Stories, The Meaning of Things,